Orangutan facts, pictures, video, and in-depth information. Learn about these critically endangered rainforest primates.

 Males with cheek flanges are the most solitary orangutans of all.
 They usually only come together with other orangutans in order to mate with females, or to protect their territories from other males.

 A dominant male orangutan’s territory will include that of several females, and he will be their main mating partner.

 Orangutans move by swinging from branch to branch and climbing with their strong, flexible limbs.

 At night, orangutans sleep high in the trees in nests that they have made from leaves and branches.
 They usually build a new nest every night, and only rarely reuse a nest.
 Orangutans learn how to build nests by watching their mothers during the first few years of their lives.

 Orangutans are among the most intelligent of all primates.
 In the wild they use a variety of tools (made from sticks and other items found in the forest) in order to extract insects from trees or seeds from fruits.
 They have also been seen keeping themselves dry with ‘ponchos’ they have made out of large leaves.

 Captive orangutans, and those living near humans, have been known to copy human behavior.
 Orangutans who watched workmen building huts learned how to use a saw to cut wood!

 Scientists have taught orangutans to make signs and to recognize symbols.

 Differences Between Sumatran and Bornean Orangutans

-Both species of orangutan look broadly similar, and it was only until fairly recently (1996 in fact) that they were split into separate species.
+Both species of orangutan look broadly similar, and it was only fairly recently (1996 in fact) that they were split into separate species.